slicervm/docs.slicervm.com/docs/reference/troubleshooting.md

 The best place to get help with the Home Edition is via Discord.
 For Pro users, email support is available, check the welcome email for details.

+## The problem may be fixed by upgrading Slicer

+You can upgrade the Slicer binary by running the instructions at the end of the [installation page](/getting-started/install).

 ## I can't connect over SSH

 Have a look at the VM's serial console, written to: `/var/log/slicer/vm-1.txt` where `1` is the VM number, and vm is the host group name.